rudifa/30AutoLayoutBestPractices/README.md

 Tried to align the 4 views on leading and trailing edges.
 First view was OK, other 3 had same, but wrong trailing edge.
 IB aligned all 4 to the wrong trailing edge.
 Reset (in git).

+OK, do it individually, for the 3 remaining views, like I did for the TopView.

+Look, no errors!

+What a pleasure to select one constraint at a time and view it in 3 ways (scene - views list, design view, Size Inspector).

+Of course, I did not yet deal with the real stuff - Paul's UI items, that go on top of my 4 views.

 ### Apple Xcode+IB peeves and wishes